Appendix III – Campus Catastrophic Leave Program

 • obtaining the appropriate verification;

-• completing the Recipient Application Request form with the medical verification attached; and
+• completing the Recipient Application and attaching the necessary documentation; and

 • assuring that all credits requested are used within the period specified on the request form.